snoelsam-debug/NASA-Natural-Events-Tracker/README.md

   connection.
 - If the NASA API is slow or unavailable, event information may not load.
 - Some NASA events do not contain magnitude information.
+-The application currently implements flash messages for API errors and cases where no events are found.

+ The add/remove watch-list and note-saving functionality was not implemented.
+ As a result, the corresponding success flash messages described in Feature F2 are also not implemented, since these messages depend on those actions.